Yes Please!: Factory Records' collapse and singles

 Factory Records' deal with London Recordings fell through when a document signed by Factory's directors was found stating that the "musicians own the music and we own nothing", rendering their assets worthless.
 Their would-be owner withdrew from receivership as a result.
 Factory went into administration, a decision that was made public on 23 November 1992.
 As Factory was folding, the Manchester Evening News reported that Happy Mondays were looking for a new record deal.
-London Recordings attempted to sign the band for a three-album contract, having newly acquired New Order.
+London Recordings attempted to sign the band for a three-album contract, having recently acquired New Order.
 Happy Mondays had a large debt with the label, stemming from the previous European deal Factory had with them.

 Potential labels and break-up

-Elektra Records were looking to extend their contract with the band for another album, due to the success of one "Stinkin Thinkin" remix in that territory.
+Elektra Records were looking to extend their contract with the band for another album due to the success of one "Stinkin' Thinkin'" remix in that territory.
 All of the money the band accrued from the extension would be taken by London to recoup the debt, should they choose to sign with them.
 A tour of Germany in December 1992 was cancelled.
 McGough had secured a contract with EMI; in February 1993, the band were in their rehearsal room with Clive Black, a representative from the label.
-Ryder announced he was leaving to purchase "Kentucky", a term used for heroin.
+Shaun Ryder announced he was leaving to purchase "Kentucky", a term used for heroin.
 After several hours without Ryder re-appearing, Black left.

-In an attempt to rescue the deal, Black told McGough to have Ryder meet him in London.
+In an attempt to rescue the deal, Black told McGough to have Shaun Ryder meet him in London.
 After unsuccessful persuasion, Black ended up calling Ryder, telling him he was pulling the deal.
 Ryder's response was to blame Davis, who had done nothing wrong.
 Black then told McGough the deal was off; McGough proceeded to call each member to tell them he was quitting.
 A band meeting was later held with McGough, where Ryder apologized for the situation with EMI.
 They briefly discussed taking a year-long break; by the meeting's conclusion, Ryder was begging the others to give the band another chance.
 As they were aware it would be difficult to revive interest from EMI, they broke up.

 Reissues and related releases

 Yes Please! was later reissued in 2000 through London Recordings.
-It was included Rhino Records' Original Album Series box set in 2013, which collected the band's first four studio albums.
+It was included in Rhino Records' Original Album Series box set in 2013, which collected the band's first four studio albums.
 The album was re-pressed on vinyl in 2020 alongside their first three albums.

-"Stinkin Thinkin", "Sunshine and Love" and "Angel" were included on Happy Mondays' first two compilation albums Double Easy – The U.S. Singles (1993) and Loads (1995).
-"Stinkin Thinkin" appeared alone on their third and fifth compilation albums Greatest Hits (1999) and Double Double Good: The Best of Happy Mondays (2012).
-"Stinkin Thinkin", "Sunshine and Love", "Cut 'Em Loose Bruce" and "Theme from Netto" featured on the band's fourth compilation album The Platinum Collection (2005).
+"Stinkin' Thinkin'", "Sunshine and Love", and "Angel" were included on Happy Mondays' first two compilation albums, Double Easy – The U.S. Singles (1993) and Loads (1995).
+"Stinkin' Thinkin'" appeared alone on their third and fifth compilation albums, Greatest Hits (1999) and Double Double Good: The Best of Happy Mondays (2012).
+"Stinkin' Thinkin'", "Sunshine and Love", "Cut 'Em Loose Bruce", and "Theme from Netto" featured on the band's fourth compilation album, The Platinum Collection (2005).